-If you were only a couple of mark off meeting the higher grade then you might want to consider getting your A Level exam remarked.
+In previous years, if you were only a couple of marks off meeting the higher grade then students in your position would have considered getting A Level exams remarked.
 Remarks are now known as ‘Reviews of Results (RoR)’.
-You will need to contact your sixth form to get a remark who will arrange the paperwork with your exam centre.
+You would have needed to contact the sixth form to get a remark who would arrange the paperwork with the exam centre.

 A Level Resits

-If you don’t do as well as expected and still want to continue on the same path to your career goals then you might want to resit your A Levels.
+If you don’t do as well as expected and still want to continue on the same path to your career goals then you might want to sit your A Levels when colleges reopen.
 Retaking your A Levels might suit your circumstances if you find yourself in one of the following situations: